LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends

 This section explores the impact of integrating the Talk2Drive framework into autonomous driving systems to enhance personalization based on the LLM model GPT-4~\cite{openai_gpt-4_2023}.
-One of the central focuses of our system is its ability to offer drivers a personalized driving experience.
+One of the central focuses of the system is its ability to offer drivers a personalized driving experience.
 Through Talk2Drive, individuals can express their preferences or feelings with varying degrees of directness, prompting the system to make corresponding adjustments.
 The commands collected are divided into three levels of directness, as explained in Tab. \ref{tab:directlevel}.

 For each command directness within each expected driving behavior, the system's responses to various responses given by human participants are collected and calculated into the defined metrics.
-Here, we utilize the takeover rate as our primary metric, and we assess the takeover rate both pre- and post-integration of Talk2Drive.
+Here, the takeover rate is utilized as the primary metric and is evaluated both pre- and post-integration of Talk2Drive.
 We incorporate a rule-based system with a keyword-trigger logic as the baseline for comparison.
 For instance, in the highway scenario, commands like ``accelerate," ``left," and ``right" prompt the system to execute relevant actions such as speeding up or changing lanes accordingly.
-Results are gathered in diverse driving scenarios on human drivers with diverse driving styles.
+The results are gathered in diverse driving scenarios on human drivers with diverse driving styles.

 As shown in Tab. \ref{tab:personalization2}, the takeover rate in all driving scenarios decreases significantly, ranging from a 56.3\% reduction to the complete elimination of takeover cases, demonstrating the Talk2Drive system's ability to personalize the driving experience based on human preference.
-Additionally, one important finding from our results is that for all levels of command directness, our Talk2Drive system shows significant improvements compared to the baseline systems.
+Additionally, one important finding from the results is that for all levels of command directness, the Talk2Drive system shows significant improvements compared to the baseline systems.